alqh/meta-release/README.md

 ## Setup projects
 The Meta Release plugin will use the following package scripts:

-* `prepare-release` - Run to compile/prepare the package before publishing
+* `release` - Run to publish the package, generally this is the standard publish command

-* `publish` - Run to publish the package, generally this is the standard publish command
+According to npm scripts, it will do the `prerelease` and `postrelease` if exists.

 To install the plugin:
 ```